schxslt/schxslt/README.md

 SchXslt is a Schematron processor implemented entirely in XSLT.
 It transforms a Schemtron schema document to an XSLT stylesheet that you apply to the document(s) to be validated.

+Limitations
+--

+As of date SchXslt does not properly implement the scoping rules of pattern and phase variables (see #135 and
+#136).
+Schema, pattern, and phase variables are all implemented as global XSLT variables.
+This is a condition for them
+to be used in a rule context expression.

 Installation
 --